 Our review is designed to help you maximize your score on the Neonatology Board Exam.
-StatPearls questions and articles are linked directly to American Board of Pediatrics® and American Osteopathic Board of Pediatrics® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Pediatrics® and American Osteopathic Board of Pediatrics® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Neonatology Board Exam.

-We have 808 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 395 PubMed indexed review articles related to the Neonatology Certification Examination.
+We have 858 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 414 PubMed indexed review articles related to the Neonatology Certification Examination.
 You can customize practice questions to anatomical and clinical Neonatologist subject areas.
-In addition, you will have access to a 250 question pre- and post-test Neonatology Board Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Neonatology Board Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls neonatology prep questions, pediatric neonatology review questions, and neonatology test questions will help you achieve a top score on the Neonatology Certification Examination.
 436 authors and 14 editors have contributed to the development of the Neonatology Board Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Neonatology Board Exam?